Frequently Asked Questions

 EquityChoice provides homeowners immediate access of up to 16% of their current home’s equity in cash – with loans up to $500,000 – in exchange for a fixed monthly interest rate that compounds monthly for the term of the loan plus a share in the home’s future appreciation.
 The shared appreciation may increase the effective annual percentage rate and overall cost of your loan.

-How much of my future appreciation do I share?
+How much of the future appreciation will my client share?

 How does EquityChoice offer no monthly mortgage payments?